cloud-act-ai/cost-analysis/BIGQUERY_INTEGRATION.md

 WITH fiscal_year_averages AS (
     SELECT
         CASE
-            WHEN environment LIKE '%PROD%' THEN 'PROD'
+            WHEN environment LIKE 'PROD%' THEN 'PROD'
             ELSE 'NON-PROD'
         END AS environment_type,
         cto,